Ryder Ripps: Early life and education

-Born in New York City to a Jewish family, Ryder Ripps is a son of artist Rodney Ripps and designer Helene Verin.
+Born in New York City, Ryder Ripps is a son of Jewish artist Rodney Ripps and designer Helene Verin.
 His parents divorced when he was nine years old.
 After discovering the Internet at the age of 10, he learned HTML and later JavaScript.
 He attended City-As-School High School and subsequently studied at The New School from 2004 to 2008, graduating with a degree in media studies.
 He has a younger brother, Ezra, who is also a programmer.

 Career

 Commercial work

-Ripps is the creative director of OKFocus, a digital marketing and design agency and has developed content for a number of contemporary musicians, fashion lines, and corporate brands like Nike and Red Bull.
+Ripps is the creative director of OKFocus, a digital marketing and design agency.
+He has created several websites, including Internet Archeology, Dump.fm, and VFiles, and has developed content for a number of contemporary musicians, fashion lines, and corporate brands such as Nike and Red Bull.

-Ripps has created several websites, including Internet Archeology, Dump.fm, and VFiles.
-In 2013, Ripps created the branding for Soylent, an open source meal replacement drink.
+In 2013, through OKFocus, Ripps created the branding for Soylent, a meal replacement drink, and was involved in the design until 2017.
+From 2014 to 2018, he worked with Kanye West.
+This included four months as a designer and creative director for West's company Donda.
 In 2015, he co-produced two songs on Miley Cyrus & Her Dead Petz.
-From 2014 to 2018, Ripps worked with Kanye West and he was briefly part of West's company Donda.

 Since 2019, Ripps has directed a number of music videos, and contributed photographs and designs to album artwork and advertising campaigns for Grimes (Miss Anthropocene), James Blake, and Travis Scott.
-Ripps acted as a creative director for Swedish pop singer Zara Larsson until he was publicly fired on March 13, 2021, after he body-shamed Larsson in private messages with Azealia Banks, calling her "Zara Armsson".
+Ripps acted as a creative director for Swedish pop singer Zara Larsson until he was publicly fired on March 13, 2021, after he body-shamed Larsson in private messages with Azealia Banks, calling her "Zara Armsson" and a "fat bitch".

 In 2020, Ripps provided creative direction and design for American rapper Pop Smoke's posthumous record Shoot for the Stars, Aim for the Moon.
 Controversy surrounding the album's cover artwork arose after designer Virgil Abloh received negative feedback on his design.